 You have just invested in a new espresso machine but it comes with one of those cheap, plastic tampers that feels like it cost about $2 to make, what do you do?
 Well you chuck it in the bin and invest in a decent one of course.
 Espresso is hard enough to make as it is so don’t make it even harder for yourself by trying to do it with a cheap tamper!

-If you begin to look you will quickly realize that there are almost innumerable tampers available on the market in literally in every shape, color and size.
-We have summarized what we think are five great options.
+If you begin to look you will quickly realize that there are almost innumerable espresso tampers available on the market in literally in every shape, color and size.
+We have summarized what we think are the best espresso tampers of 2021.

 An Espresso Tamper is a simple but essential tool when it comes to espresso making.
 It is used to evenly compress coffee grinds in the portafilter.